 Incredibly hardworking and with enviable attention to detail, those shortlisted for the Horseware Groom of the Year are the grooms who keep some of our top horses in peak condition.
-The award winner will be revealed at the H&H Awards dinner at Ascot Racecourse on 2 November.
+The award winner was revealed at the H&H Awards dinner at Ascot Racecourse on 2 November.

 Sophie Richardson, 23